figuerom16/zjax/Readme.md

 Adding the `z-swap` attribute hijacks this link so that its default behavior is replaced with an AJAX request.
 The specified `p` is then plucked from response HTML and replaces our local `p` tag *without* affecting any other parts of the page.

 In this example, we specified only the element to be swapped and other specifiers are inferred from context.
-By default, for an `a` tag, `z-swap` will listen for a `click` event as its Trigger, the HTTP Method will be `GET`, and the Endpoint URL is inferred from `href` value.
+By default, for an `a` tag, `z-swap` will listen for a `click` event as its trigger, the HTTP method will be `GET`, and the endpoint URL is inferred from `href` value.
 But these can also be defined explicitly.
 For the example above, this is the same:
 ```html
 <a href="" z-swap="@click GET https://httpbin.org/html p">
 ```